imrefazekas/connect-rest/README.md

 ## Context:
 connect-rest also supports uri prefix if you want to put every REST function behind the same context:
-	rest.context( '/api' ); // means that ever rest calls need to be sent to '/api/X' path
+	rest.context( '/api' ); // means that ever rest calls need to be sent to '/api/X' path.

 ## Server - extracted from the tests